sabuhiabbas/unit3_2023-project/README.md

 # Criteria C: Development

 ## List of techniques used

 1. If-else statements: These are conditional statements that allow the program to make decisions based on certain conditions.
-If a condition is true, a certain block of code is executed, otherwise, another block of code is executed. [^7]
+If a condition is true, a certain block of code is executed, otherwise, another block of code is executed.[^6]
 2. Loops: These are used to repeat a certain block of code multiple times.
-There are different types of loops, such as for loops, while loops, and do-while loops. [^8]
+There are different types of loops, such as for loops, while loops, and do-while loops.[^7]
 3. Functions: These are reusable blocks of code that can be called multiple times from different parts of a program.
-Functions usually take inputs, perform some operations on those inputs, and then return a result. [^9]
+Functions usually take inputs, perform some operations on those inputs, and then return a result.[^8]
 4. Variables: These are containers for storing data values in a program.
-Variables can hold different types of data, such as numbers, strings, or boolean values. [^10]
+Variables can hold different types of data, such as numbers, strings, or boolean values.[^9]
 5. Arrays: These are used to store multiple values in a single variable.
-Arrays can be of different types, such as one-dimensional arrays or multi-dimensional arrays. [^11]
+Arrays can be of different types, such as one-dimensional arrays or multi-dimensional arrays.[^10]
 6. Objects: These are complex data types that store data and methods related to a particular object or entity.
-Objects are typically used in object-oriented programming. [^12]
+Objects are typically used in object-oriented programming.[^11]
 7. Classes: These are templates for creating objects in object-oriented programming.
-A class defines the properties and behaviors of an object, and objects can be created from a class. [^13]
+A class defines the properties and behaviors of an object, and objects can be created from a class.[^12]
-8. Inheritance: This is a feature of object-oriented programming that allows a class to inherit properties and behaviors from another class. [^14]
+8. Inheritance: This is a feature of object-oriented programming that allows a class to inherit properties and behaviors from another class.[^13]
-9. Polymorphism: This is another feature of object-oriented programming that allows objects of different classes to be treated as if they were of the same class, by using common interfaces or abstract classes. [^15]
+9. Polymorphism: This is another feature of object-oriented programming that allows objects of different classes to be treated as if they were of the same class, by using common interfaces or abstract classes.[^14]
 10. Recursion: This is a technique where a function calls itself to solve a problem by breaking it down into smaller subproblems.
-Recursion is used in many algorithms, such as sorting and searching. [^16]
+Recursion is used in many algorithms, such as sorting and searching.[^15]
-11. KivyMD: building UI using KivyMD library, including navigation, layouts, widgets, and animations. [^18]
+11. KivyMD: building UI using KivyMD library, including navigation, layouts, widgets, and animations.[^4]
-12. SQLite: working with SQLite database, including creating tables, inserting, updating, and retrieving data, and using SQL queries to manipulate data. [^19]
+12. SQLite: working with SQLite database, including creating tables, inserting, updating, and retrieving data, and using SQL queries to manipulate data.[^5]
-13. Testing: writing and running tests to ensure code functionality and performance. [^20]
+13. Testing: writing and running tests to ensure code functionality and performance.

 ## Development